ruslanbabkin01/images-api/README.md

 ```
 Create a file .env and add variables as assigned in the file .env.example (personal API key)

-Now, open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Now, open [http://localhost:3000](http://localhost:3000) to view it in the browser

 ---